red0124/ssp/README.md

 also identical to error handling of the parser.

 The converter has also the ability to just split the line, tho it does not
-change it, statically, hence the name of the library.
-It returns an **std::vector**
+change it (kinda statically), hence the name of the library.
-of pairs of pointers, each **std::pair** representing a split segment of the string.
+It returns an **std::vector** of pairs of pointers, begin and end, each **std::pair** representing a split segment (column) of the whole string.
 The vector can then be used in a overloaded **convert** method.
 This allows the
 reuse of the same line without splitting it on every conversion.
 ```cpp